 Biden calls for term limits, enforceable ethics rules for Supreme Court justices

-President Biden, in an op-ed Monday, said “no one” including “a justice on the Supreme Court of the United States” is above the law, as he called for term limits and an enforceable ethics code for Supreme Court justices in what would be sweeping changes to the high court and the way it operates.
+President Biden warned Monday that “extremism is undermining public confidence in the court’s decisions” as he called for term limits and an enforceable ethics code for Supreme Court justices in what would be sweeping changes to the high court and the way it operates.

-“I have great respect for our institutions and separation of powers,” Biden wrote in the op-ed.
-“What is happening now is not normal, and it undermines the public’s confidence in the court’s decisions, including those impacting personal freedoms.
-We now stand in a breach.”
+Speaking at the LBJ Library in Austin, Texas, to mark the 60th anniversary of the Civil Rights Act, Biden said the Supreme Court previously defended civil rights aggressively, “but now we live in a different era.

+“In recent years, extreme opinions the Supreme Court has handed down have undermined long established civil rights principles and protections,” he said.

-Biden is expected to call for the changes to the court during remarks later in the day at the LBJ Presidential Library in Austin, Texas.
-He is expected to offer his support to a system in which the president would appoint a justice every two years to spend 18 years in active service of the Supreme Court.
+The White House said earlier Monday that under the proposal the president would appoint a justice every two years to spend 18 years in active service of the Supreme Court.

-Additionally, he is expected to call on Congress to pass binding, enforceable conduct and ethics rules that require justices on the high court to disclose gifts, refrain from public political activity, and recuse themselves from cases in which they or their spouses have financial or other conflicts of interest.
+Additionally, Biden called on Congress to pass binding, enforceable conduct and ethics rules that require justices on the high court to disclose gifts, refrain from public political activity, and recuse themselves from cases in which they or their spouses have financial or other conflicts of interest.

+"We need a mandatory code of ethics for the Supreme Court and we need it now," he said.

-Biden is also expected to call for a constitutional amendment that would limit the broad immunity presidents now enjoy following a recent Supreme Court decision.
+Biden also called for a constitutional amendment that would limit the broad immunity presidents now enjoy following a recent Supreme Court decision.

+"This nation was founded on the principle there are no kings in America," Biden said.
+"Each of us is equal before the law.
+No one is above the law.
+For all practical purposes, the court's decision almost certainly means that the president can violate their oath, flout our laws and face no consequences."

 Justices to the high court enjoy a lifetime appointment and can decide on their own whether to adhere to the court’s newly adopted ethics rules.
 Scrutiny of the court has heightened amid scandals involving Justice Clarence Thomas, who took free trips and received gifts from a conservative mega donor, and Justice Samuel Alito, whose wife flew two flags associated with the far-right movement loyal to former President Donald Trump.